bmharper/tiledinference/readme.md

 1. Slicing a large image up into evenly spaced tiles, with a guaranteed minimum overlap.
 2. Merging object detections from the individual tiles back into a single set of detections.

+The tile splitter recognizes if your image is smaller than your neural network, and in this case, it returns just a single tile.
+This means you can use the same code for images of any size.

 Example:

 ```go